czchen/slides/Introduction_to_GPG/main.md

 # When to Use

 *   To verify a software downloaded in Internet.
-*   To store credential information likes password messenger.
+*   To store credential information likes password manager.
+*   To send encrypted message to other.

 ---